wiwiluo/BunkrDownloader/README.md

 # Linux Media Downloader

-A Python-based media downloader that utilizes Playwright for browser automation to fetch and download images and videos from specified URLs.
-This tool supports downloading from various media platforms and logs any issues encountered during the download process.
+A Python-based Bunkr downloader that utilizes Playwright for browser automation to fetch and download images and videos from specified URLs.
+This tool supports downloading from both Bunkr albums and individual file URLs, while also logging any issues encountered during the download process.

 ## Features